jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 know I need to come back later.
 Like an embedded TODO list.

-**Copy/paste.** When I'm a little unsure about how to present something, my typical trick is to look at 3-5 examples and pick the one or two I like the most.
+**Copy/paste.** When I'm a little unsure about how to present something, my typical trick is to look at 3-5 example papers and pick the one or two I like the most.
 Often I will literally copy/paste from another article, and then go sentence by sentence using the same structure but rewriting completely using my own data.
 In the end there is zero plagiarism but you borrowed a structure to get started.
 As I continue revisiting and revising, eventually the text